 I've been thinking about time a lot lately.
-Partially because I'm turning thirty this year, which I rarely think about until someone reminds me and then I think about it a lot.
+Partially because I'm turning thirty this year (thirty!).
 But also because I have so many things I want to build and make and do and see and feel.
-Ideas and projects and hopes that I want to string together into something meaningful.
-My impatience is substantial.
+Thoughts and ideas and hopes that I want to string together into something meaningful.
+My impatience feels substantial.

-Patience is something I've had to work on a lot.
+Patience is something I've really had to work at.
 Since I was your age, but this year especially.
 Patience with myself, patience with others.
 It's a daily struggle.
 Frequently, I fail.
 And patience is really just a time issue.

 What time is it?